6.280 – Warrant Arrests

 subject is armed.

-3. Officers Will Verify Warrants Prior to Arrest and Booking
+3. Officers Will Verify Warrants Prior to Booking

-After verifying a warrant, the officer may take the subject into custody for transport to a police facility or directly to the King County Jail (KCJ).
+After verifying a warrant, the officer shall transport the subject to a police facility or directly to the King County Jail (KCJ).

 In the event the electronic verification system is not functioning, officers may call SPD Data Center at 684-5433 to verify Seattle Municipal Court (SMC) warrants.